 We are receiving enquiries about it from around the country, so our next step is to explore ways to make an online version of the programme available throughout NZ.

 2020 Covid-19 invaded New Zealand and saw us working in a new way.
 For the entire lockdown all staff are currently working from home and services are going online.
-This is an area that has been discussed for a long time, watch this space for new developments.
+This has brought us to a point that we can now offer most services online.

 - Richard and Betty Walters – for their tireless work for several years after the formation of ME/CFS Support (BoP), including personal financial input, to get the organisation established.
 Their son, Brian Walters, was also heavily involved during the early years.